usharesoft/appcenter-docs/end-user/en/source/pages/migration/source-target-diffs.rst

 Differences between Source and Target Instances
 -----------------------------------------------

 The goal of blackbox migration is to create an "identical" copy of the source system and run it on a new target environment.
-The word identical though is slightly misleading, as there are small differences that must be carried out to ensure the migrated sysem correctly boots and runs on the target environment.
+The word identical though is slightly misleading, as there are small differences that must be carried out to ensure the migrated system correctly boots and runs on the target environment.
 This section highlights these differences.

 IP Address and MAC Addresses